BattlestarSC/NEAT/README.md

 <h2>Unsolved</h2>

-1. How to properly universally share a singleton without dependency error
+1. How to properly universally share a singleton without dependency error.
+Current plan is to just pass everything down like a freshman CS student, but it seems easiest.
-2. How to correct innovation and node numbers
+2. How to correct innovation and node numbers.
+Current plan is a population vector pointer being passed down like the reminants of the singleton idea

 <h3>Design</h3>